NL EN

 The HBSC-study is a cross-national research study conducted in collaboration with the WHO Regional Office for Europe.
 The study aims to gain new insight into, and increase our understanding of young people's health and well-being, health behaviours and their social context.

 HBSC was initiated in 1982 by researchers from three countries and shortly afterwards the project was adopted by the World Health Organization as a WHO collaborative study.
 There are now 43 participating countries and regions.
 The first cross-national survey was conducted in 1983/84, the second in 1985/86 and since then data collection has been carried out every four years using a common research protocol.
-The most recent survey, the seventh in the series, was conducted in 2005/06.
+The most recent survey, the eighth in the series, was conducted in 2013/2014.

 Since its inception, the study has been developed by a multi-disciplinary network of researchers from a growing number of countries in North America and Europe (f.i. the Netherlands)

-Dutch Institute for Alcohol policy (STAP)
+Dutch Institute for Alcohol Policy STAP

 P.O.
 Box 9769